JBEI/edd/README.md

  * Get required passwords from a teammate
     * JBEI_AUTH - to configure LDAP SSL handling and EDD's server.cfg
 	* edduser - the password to the production EDD instance.
 You'll need this to copy its data for local development work.
+See [Database Conversion](#DbConversion)

  * Install XCode (and associated Developer Tools) via the App Store
     * As of OS X 10.9 "Mavericks": `xcode-select --install` to just get command-line tools